The1stMartian/Cut-And-Run-Seq-Demo/ReadMe.md

 	- False discovery rate calculation
 	- Comparison of differentially bound regions between original and rerun

-## Rationale:
+## Improvements:
 - The Cut-and-Run pipeline published by the original authors did not use a docker container, making executiton problematic.
 I rebuilt the pipeline with the same/equivalent processing steps and using Docker for reproduciblity.
 I also built an OmicSoft P-script allowing it to be run vis the OmicSoft GUI.

-## Visual QC:
+## Quality Control/Verifiction Method:
-<i>As quantitative data (peak location and abundance values) were not made available by the authors, qualitative measures were required to establish reproducibility.</i>
+<i>As quantitative data (peak location and abundance values) were not made available by the authors, qualitative measures were required to establish reproducibility.
+In essence, I remade their figures and observed almost exactly the same results, suggesting my pipeline works properly and that their original analysis was pretty accurate (with a few possible exceptions).</i>

 ### Figure 5D
 - The abundance of histone proteins at peak region 1 in the presence/absence of the BMI1 protein shown to affect histone binding in the manuscript.